I told y’all to get ready for pumpkin!

 Add the eggs, 1 at a time, mixing between additions until well incorporated.
 Add the ricotta cheese and pumpkin puree.
 Beat to combine.

 Fold in the dry ingredients, small amounts at a time.

 Tightly cover the dough with plastic wrap and refrigerate overnight.
-If I don’t have overnight to wait I improvise by putting the dough in the freezer for about 2 hours.
+If I don’t have overnight to wait I improvise by putting the dough in the freezer for 1 to 2 hours.

 Preheat the oven to 375F.

 Line baking sheets with parchment paper.
 Scoop the dough (about 1 tablespoon for each cookie) onto the baking sheets.
 Bake 10 minutes or until cooked through but still pale.
 (Note – they go from done to burnt really quick, test with a toothpick at 8 minutes).
 Remove from the oven and let the cookies rest on the baking sheet for 15 minutes.
 Continue with the remaining dough.

 Cream cheese icing: Combine all ingredients into a bowl.
 Using a hand mixer beat until everything is well combined.
 Taste and adjust to your liking.